HubSpot/ui-extensions-examples/overlay-example/README.md

 ### Step 2: Create Overlay example project

-In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="overlay-example" --name="overlay-example" --template="overlay-example"`
+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --dest="overlay-example" --name="overlay-example" --template="overlay-example"`

 ### Step 3: Install dependencies